1956 Winter Olympics: Venues

 A unique feature of the Cortina Olympics was the proximity of many event locations which were in walking distance of each other within the town of Cortina.
 The speed skating events were held at Lake Misurina, roughly 13 km from Cortina.
 The venues featured grandstands heated by silica coils built into the seats.
 Silica coil heating was a technology that had only recently become economical.
 The competitions were held without incident except for the skiing events, which suffered from a lack of snow.

 A notable venue not found at the 1956 Games was an Olympic Village, where the athletes would be housed.
 The town of Cortina d'Ampezzo had a population of less than 7,000 people in 1956.
 Local hotels were concerned that after the Olympics an Olympic Village would so significantly increase the hotel capacity it would put many of them out of business.
 Athletes were billeted by local families or stayed in hotels during the Games.

 The Olympic Ice Stadium (Stadio Olimpico Del Ghiaccio) was intended to be the focal point of the Games.
 It was built on the banks of the Boite river just north of Cortina.
 After new roads and a bridge had been constructed, the stadium was an eight-minute walk from the center of town.
 The stadium was built to accommodate 6,000–7,000 people.
 Due to space limitations the grandstands were constructed vertically, with tiers built directly on top of each other.
 There were two artificial ice rinks of 30 by 60 m, with a total ice surface of 4320 sqm.
 A special cooling plant was built under the stadium, which froze the ice through the evaporation of ammonia.
 The construction cost totaled ITL 1.3 billion (US$2.1 million in 1956), making it the most expensive venue of these Games.
 The stadium was used for the opening and closing ceremonies, all of the figure skating competitions and main ice hockey games.
 After the Games, the organising committee made the Ice Stadium a gift to the city of Cortina and turned it on a permanent installation.
-It was used as an ice skating rink in the winter and an outdoor gymnasium for judo and gymnastics in the summer and will host the curling events at the 2026 Winter Olympics.
+It was used as an ice skating rink in the winter and an outdoor gymnasium for judo and gymnastics in the summer and hosted the curling events at the 2026 Winter Olympics and 2026 Winter Paralympics.

 The Apollonio Stadium was used for select games of the ice hockey tournament.
 Considerable work had to be done to bring the stadium up to date.
 A second rink was added to allow for two games to be held simultaneously.
 The stadium was outfitted with electric lights and the seating capacity was enlarged to accommodate 2,000 people.